 Once the leeks are softened, add the risotto rice to their pan with a little more oil.
 Toss in the oil until the rice is opaque and then add the white wine.
 Next add the stock a little at a time, stirring until done.
 Your fish should be ready now so take off the hob and flake into chunks, reserving the cooking milk mix.

 Add the bay leaf to the risotto pan for the rest of the cooking time.
-Once the rice is ready, add a little of the fishy milk mixture, the fish chunks and the lardons.
+Once the rice is ready, add a little of the fishy milk mixture, the spinach, the fish chunks and the lardons.
 Stir in a little tumeric and season.